srampinogroup/coding-in-chemistry/verlet/verlet-1.md

   set?

 ## Exercise 1.1

-Check the convergence of your trajectory with respect to the time-step value.
-How small has the time step to be in order to get a trajectory converged within 1 cm after 2 minutes of simulation?

-## Guidelines and tips

-To check the convergence, 'nest' your Velocity Verlet algorithm inside a loop construct that, at each iteration, halves the timestep, calculates the final positions after 2 minutes of simulation, and checks the convergence of these with respect to the values obtained in the previous iteration.

-## Exercise 1.2

 Monitor the energy conservation during your simulations: for each of the above simulations, have your program print the difference